 I’m focusing on these two films, because a) I love Ida Lupino so much… especially when she’s wound too tight and meaner than spit, and b) I admit it, I have a guilty pleasure for watching sassy ladies thrown together behind the iron bars of a broken justice system…

-This would be an easy explanation and not uncommon for the 50s to portray a self loathing coded homosexual who’s mental instability would drive them toward committing horrible acts on other people, or self destructing themselves.
+This would be an easy explanation and not uncommon for the 50s to portray a self-loathing coded homosexual whose mental instability would drive them toward committing horrible acts on other people, or self-destructing themselves.

 Yet it’s Amelia van Zandt’s absolute lack of any sexuality, or empathy that makes me believe she is an’a-sexual being’ in this role.
 She has an icy refrain that is almost sickening.
 A lack of empathy or emotion that is absolutely chilling.

-Sexless yes, by choice as she is a type-A workaholic and repressed morals fanatic.
+Sexless yes, by choice as she is a type-A workaholic and repressed moral fanatic.

-Still…van Zandt is the figure piece for obsessive power that subsumes one’s identity, negating all requisite 1950s American ideals, be it, perceived 50s homemaker, dutiful housewife, professional woman in a man’s millieu, ideal mother, mother hen, or mentor. van Zandt is not meant to have a ‘sexuality’, she is every bit a ward of the state, the cog in the wheel of a total institution.
-There isn’t any female weakness projected , or an overt ‘hysterical women’s syndrome’ at play (that’s Phyllis Thaxter’s stereotypical role as Helene.)
+Still…van Zandt is the figure piece for obsessive power that subsumes one’s identity, negating all requisite 1950s American ideals, be it, the perceived 50s homemaker, dutiful housewife, professional woman in a man’s milieu, ideal mother, mother hen, or mentor. van Zandt is not meant to have a ‘sexuality’, she is every bit a ward of the state, the cog in the wheel of a total institution.
+There isn’t any female weakness projected, or an overt ‘hysterical women’s syndrome’ at play (that’s Phyllis Thaxter’s stereotypical role as Helene.)

 I’m also very content NOT to think of Lupino’s role as an angry dyke, though it is clear to some that she IS a repressed lesbian.
 She’s framed more as ‘ultimate authority’ dispensing of justice, sexless and soulless, therefor desire does not play into her logic.
 If we do consider her to be yet another demented closet case then…

-I don’t get any strong whiffs of van Zandt resenting the women’s sexuality, or their attractiveness.
-She however, does look down on them as useless fodder from society’s output of human garbage.
-Whether, they are married, mothers or barely out of high school.
+I don’t get any strong whiffs of van Zandt resenting the women’s sexuality or their attractiveness.
+She, however, does look down on them as useless fodder from society’s output of human garbage.
+Whether they are married, mothers, or barely out of high school.
 Once incarcerated, they need to learn the rules and keep their noses clean and their attitudes straight.
-Which means comply at all costs, even grow old and die in prison if that is your sentence.
-Even lose your parole regardless as to whether you’re black, white young or even an old woman, who’s spent most of her life incarcerated.
+Which means complying at all costs, even growing old and dying in prison if that is your sentence.
+Even lose your parole regardless as to whether you’re black, white young, or even an old woman, who’s spent most of her life incarcerated.
 When van Zandt is on the warpath, everyone suffers.